fgaz/fgaz.github.io/_posts/2018-01-25-nix-on-jolla1.md

 # chown nemo:nemo /nix
 ```

-`/nix` is about to get _very_ big, so if you gave a btrfs or ext4-formatted SD card it's better to use it
+`/nix` is about to get _very_ big, so if you have a btrfs or ext4-formatted SD card it's better to use it

 ```
 $ mkdir /media/sdcard/<your SD card name>/nix